 All time spent on the Writing Center responsibilities outlined above, including attending workshops and meetings, is compensated at these rates.

 - A letter explaining your interest in serving as a Writing Center Fellow and reflecting in detail on your experience working with other students on their writing.
 Please address your letter to Khristina Gonzalez, Associate Director, Princeton Writing Program.

 - A copy of your internal transcript from TigerHub (unofficial version as a pdf).

 - A 5-10 page sample of your academic writing (may be excerpted from a longer paper).

 - Optional: A sample of written feedback you’ve provided to a peer writer.
 Rising sophomores might choose to submit a letter composed for a Writing Seminar draft workshop, but any form of written feedback is welcome.

-Applications will be reviewed during April, and finalists will be invited for interviews in late April and early May.
-Hiring decisions will be made in late May.
+Application review and interviews take place each year during the Spring semester.
+Hiring decisions are typically made in late May.
 In past years, the large pool of candidates has made the hiring process highly competitive.
 We’re grateful for your enthusiasm!